 8 Facts About Butchers

 Butchery is one of the oldest professions in the world of food and beverage.
-This profession dates back all the way to the domestication of livestock, when butchers formed guilds in England as far back as 1272!
+This profession dates all the way back to the domestication of livestock, when butchers formed guilds in England.
+That’s as far back as 1272!

-This week FoodGrads is investigating the exciting careers of butchers more specifically the jobs of retail butchers- similar but not quite the same as industrial butchers.
-Keep reading to know the facts about this cool profession!
+This section investigates the exciting careers of butchers – more specifically, the jobs of retail butchers.
+They’re similar but not quite the same as industrial butchers.

 1. Butchers prepare and sell meat and meat products